biskwikman/jpn-atlas/README.md

 <img src="https://raw.githubusercontent.com/biskwikman/jpn-atlas/master/img/japan-country.png" width="850" height="680">

+### Contributing

+If anyone is interested in contributing go ahead and submit a pull request or have a look at any of the issues and comment on them.

 #### Acknowledgment

 This whole projects is inpsired by / stolen from [us-atlas](https://github.com/topojson/us-atlas), which is produces US county, state, and nation data.